PennyLaneAI/pennylane-rigetti/README.rst

 .. header-start-inclusion-marker-do-not-remove

 Contains the PennyLane Forest plugin.
-This plugin allows different Rigetti devices to work with PennyLane --- the wavefunction simulator, the Quantum Virtual Machine (QVM), and Quantum Processing Units (QPUs).
+This plugin allows different Rigetti devices to work with PennyLane --- the wavefunction simulator, and the Quantum Virtual Machine (QVM).

 `pyQuil <https://pyquil.readthedocs.io>`_ is a Python library for quantum programming using the quantum instruction language (Quil) --- resulting quantum programs can be executed using the